Linaro/lava/doc/v2/glossary.rst

   messageID
     Each message sent using the :ref:`multinode_api` uses a ``messageID`` which is a string, unique within the group.
-It is recommended to make these strings descriptive using underscores instead of spaces.
+It is recommended to make these strings descriptive (use underscores instead of spaces).
 The messageID will be included the the log files of the test.

   metadata